SlayerK15/AutoGuard-AWS_Lambda_App/README.md

 **How it works:**
 When AutoGuard is triggered by a POST API call, API Gateway routes the request to Lambda.
 Lambda uses modular handlers to scan AWS resources, attempts auto-remediation, logs results, and sends a detailed report to your email via SNS.
 All infrastructure is created automatically with the CloudFormation template.

 ---

+### End-to-End Workflow

+1. **Deploy** AutoGuard using `scripts/deploy_stack.py` or the CloudFormation console.
+2. **Trigger** a scan via `curl` or the simple web UI in `static/index.html`.
+3. **Scanning & Remediation**: Lambda scans EC2, S3, IAM, cost and compliance across all configured accounts, performs auto-remediation where possible and logs everything to S3.
+4. **AI Monitoring & Auto-Scaling** watches for anomalies and scales the scanning Lambda if needed.
+5. **Results**: A JSON summary is returned immediately in the API response.
+A detailed HTML report is uploaded to S3, emailed via SNS, and viewable in `static/dashboard.html`.

+---